-First of all, what you should do is to get the vital information about the documents you will need to apply for the university of your choice.
-For EU students the list of universities they may apply for is endless – most of the European ones accept the students from abroad as long as they come from the European Union and the application process is not very complex.
+First of all, what you should do is get the vital information about the documents you will need to apply for the university of your choice.
+For EU students the list of universities they may apply to is endless – most of the European ones accept students from abroad as long as they come from within the European Union and the application process is not very complex.
 When it comes to studying in a foreign continent the matter tends to be much more complex.
 How much of a bureaucratic nightmare it is going to be depends on the country and the specific school’s regulations.
 It is likely that you will need a passport and a valid visa for the country you are going to, but it’s not all bad news – some countries provide visas online at a fee, like Turkey, Singapore, Kenya, India, Georgia and many more.
-However, in most cases you will have to visit a real-life visa application centre, an embassy or a consulate.
+However, in most cases you will have to visit a real-life visa application center, an embassy or a consulate.

 Another step in the preparation for the big day of leaving your home and facing your brand-new life as a foreign student is reaching the destination.
 The easiest way to do so is to go online and make an online booking of the flight ticket.
 Yet if you’re aiming at a less frequently visited place and the options you find online are dubious it is best to approach a travel agency who will help you find the right way of getting to your dream university.
 They will also be helpful with international travel insurance and supplementary visa information.
 Nevertheless, if you still want to be self-sufficient, you should not buy the plane ticket last minute.
 The right time to buy the tickets is no less than 3 months before the planned travel.
 The closer you get to the due date, the fewer tickets will be left, hence the rising price.